Air Canada files challenge over Onex's C$3.5 billion buyout of rival WestJet

 MONTREAL (Reuters) - Air Canada (AC.TO) has challenged Onex Corp’s (ONEX.TO) proposed acquisition of WestJet Airlines (WJA.TO), on grounds that the deal may not meet the country’s ownership rules, according to a letter sent by the carrier to the Canadian Transportation Agency.

-Toronto-based Onex’s planned C$3.5 billion ($2.6 billion) buyout of Calgary-based WestJet has received approval from the carrier’s shareholders and some regulators, but the agency is still reviewing whether the deal meets the country’s protective ownership laws.
+Toronto-based Onex’s planned C$3.5 billion ($2.6 billion) buyout of Calgary-based WestJet has received approval from the carrier’s shareholders and some regulators, but the agency is still reviewing whether the deal meets Canada’s protective ownership laws.

 Under Canadian rules, foreigners cannot own more than 49% equity in a Canadian airline.
 The rules further restrict a foreign airline and any single foreign owner from controlling more than a quarter of voting interests in a Canadian carrier.

-The likely presence of Onex co-investors such as foreign wealth funds and carriers, and the “opaque nature” of the deal to buy WestJet through company subsidiary Kestrel Bidco, will make it harder to ensure compliance with ownership laws, Air Canada argued in a separate letter to the Canadian Transportation Agency, dated Aug.
+The likely presence of Onex co-investors such as foreign wealth funds and carriers, and the “opaque nature” of the deal to buy WestJet through company subsidiary Kestrel Bidco, will make it harder to ensure compliance with ownership laws, Air Canada argued in the letter to the Canadian Transportation Agency, dated Aug.
 15.

 “The uncertainty and flexibility of co-investor